The-Git-Gurus/SavvyNest/CONTRIBUTING.md

 ## 🐛 Reporting Issues

 - Use the "Issues" tab
-- Describe the problem clearly
+- Describe the problem clearly!
 - Include steps to reproduce, and screenshots if possible

 ## 💡 Suggesting Features